justeattakeaway/pie/packages/tools/pie-icons-webc/README.md

 # pie-icons-webc

-Shared PIE Icon Components built using native Web Components.
+Shared PIE Icon Components built using (Lit Web Components)[https://lit.dev/docs/].

 This package provides the PIE iconset as importable Web Components, to ensure icons are used to PIE guidelines for sizing.

-The base [pie-icons](https://www.npmjs.com/package/@justeattakeaway/pie-icons) package is used to provide the SVGs that are compiled into native web components that can be imported into any application.
+The base [pie-icons](https://www.npmjs.com/package/@justeattakeaway/pie-icons) package is used to provide the SVGs that are compiled into Lit web components that can be imported into any application.

 ---